Tax and Distribution Strategy

 This section focuses on concepts, not products or tactics.
 The goal is to build understanding of how taxes and withdrawal decisions interact with time, uncertainty, and changing life needs.

-What Is Tax and Distribution Strategy
+What Is Tax and Distribution Strategy?

 Tax Strategy

+How income, assets, and withdrawals are exposed to taxation over time.
 It considers not just current tax rates, but how taxes evolve across life stages, policy changes, and different income sources.

 Distribution Strategy

-Distribution strategy refers to how and when assets are accessed to support spending needs after work ends.
+How and when assets are accessed to support spending needs after work ends.
+It is about sequencing, timing, and coordination across multiple accounts and income sources.

 Account types and tax treatment